ste7anste7an/microRemote/README.md

 It provides a simple, reliable command-based communication protocol over UART.

 ## UARTDevice
 This library deploys the Pybricks `UARTDevice` on the Lego hub side.
 This is an option that is not standard available in the firmwares of the Pybricks hubs.
 Therefore, you will find firmwares supporting `UARTDevice` in the `pybricks_firmware` directory for EV3, Prime hub and Technic hub.
+In the README we explain how to flash your hub using the pybricks web installer.

 ## Supported Data Types